-Headaches too have been connected to neck pain.
+Headaches and neck pain also have an association.
 Since upper cervical misalignments can lead to inhibited blood flow to the brain or pooling of cerebrospinal fluid, it is not uncommon for these symptoms to occur together when a misalignment is in play.

 Rather than caring for symptoms with pain relievers, it makes sense to go after the underlying cause of the problem.
 But if you have never been to a chiropractor before or have had a bad experience with a general chiropractor, you may wonder what makes upper cervical care so unique.
 Here are a few benefits of this subspecialty of chiropractic care:

-- Gentle Care – Low force corrections are made manually or using a chiropractic adjusting instrument.
+It employs low force corrections manually or using a chiropractic adjusting instrument.
 This is very different from the twisting or popping motion used by general chiropractors.
-Therefore, little is felt during the actual adjustment itself, and the body is not subjected to the additional trauma of a sudden head movement.
+Therefore, patients will feel little during the actual adjustment itself, and the body can avoid additional trauma from a sudden head movement.
 Corrections can hold for a long time and give the body the opportunity it needs to heal soft tissue damage.
-Thus, in the case studies above it was noted that benefits occurred in just 14 to 17 days.
+Thus, the case studies above noted that benefits occurred in just 14 to 17 days.

-- Precision Care – While most chiropractors will take x-rays before adjusting a patient, the diagnostic imaging used by upper cervical chiropractors is more exacting.
-The atlas location may be measured to hundredths of a degree to provide a customized adjustment for each patient.
+While most chiropractors will take x-rays before adjusting a patient, upper cervical chiropractors use diagnostic imaging for the exact measurement of misalignment.
+They measure the atlas location to hundredths of a degree to provide a customized adjustment for each patient.
 Once again, this leads to corrections that hold in place longer, not only giving the body time to heal but making this a cost-effective option.
-Adjustments are provided on an as-needed basis, so if you go for an exam and the atlas has not shifted, you won’t be adjusted.
+Upper cervical chiropractors provide adjustments only if needed, so if you go for an exam and the atlas has not shifted, you won’t be adjusted.